• Skip to primary navigation

 • interior designers (what do some of my favourite interior designers have to say about this season's trends?)

 Over the last couple of years, lots of cottage & botanical inspired decor has been popping up.
-"Cottagecore" has been a huge trend!
-Now, we're seeing it in Holiday decor through the use of woodland-inspired elements woven throughout decorations.
-Faux ferns and eucalyptus stems are mixed in with traditional greenery like pine, mushroom & gnome ornaments grace Christmas trees, and deep forest tones of emerald and brown have been popular colour picks.
+“Cottagecore” has been a huge trend!
+Now, we’re seeing it in Holiday decor through the use of woodland-inspired elements woven throughout decorations.
+Faux ferns and eucalyptus stems are mixed in with traditional greenery like pine, mushroom & gnome ornaments grace Christmas trees, and traditional tones of green, white and red have been popular colour picks.
+Nostalgic cottage-style accents like vintage textiles, thrifted items and handmade items have been woven into Holiday decor.

 How to get this look on a budget?